 - Drink between six and eight cups or glasses of fluids a day – such as water, lower-fat milks and lower-sugar or sugar-free drinks such as tea and coffee.

-- Check the label on packaged foods – choose those lower in fat, salt and sugar.
+- Check the label on packaged and processed foods – choose those lower in fat, salt and sugar.

 - On average, women should have around 2,000 calories a day.